-Those objects used as the objects of immense hatred and anger.
+Those objects used as objects of immense hatred and anger.

 Letters to the Dead

-A special type of light used to represent the good and evil forces of the nature.
+A special type of light used to represent the good and evil forces of nature.

 Ancient Egyptians were also efficient in using a multitude of biological materials for use in heka and other magical rituals.
 The use of a particular biological material depended on the type of magical result desired by the person.
 Here are some of the most popular biological materials used for magical rituals:

 This was (it is no longer used) probably the most important biological material used for both good and bad magical rituals; royal priests used blood for casting off evil influences and demonic forces troubling the royal palace, while inferior occultists used it for ulterior motives like cheating and fraud.
 The most common source of blood was the one extracted from fowls and goats.
 Once the blood pools up in the vessel, magic spell-caster may mix the warm blood (with hoopoes, nightjars, worms, puppies and geese extracts), semen, oil, and water.
 Many a time, a priest may also use a woman’s menstrual blood for the purpose.